TimNagle-McNaughton/Boulder_Identification/README.md

+# Requirements
+- Python 3+ (64-bit strongly recommended)
+- Jupyter Notebook (can be converted to a .py)

 ### This method is based on the proximity of an illuminated face to a shadow.

 **The full process is as follows:**